Manage on-chain token metadata

 Add, update, or remove on-chain metadata entries on a deployed asset from the Console after issuance.

 On-chain metadata stores structured key-value entries on the token contract, such as an issuer reference, an external identifier, or a reporting category.
-Each entry sits alongside the asset and can be read by any integration.
-Use this page when you need to keep those entries current from the Console after the asset is deployed.
+Each entry sits alongside the asset and any integration can read it.
+Use this page when you need to keep those entries current from the Console after the asset deploys.

-Some entries are locked at deployment and cannot change.
-The token metadata page handles both: it lets you add or update editable entries and remove the ones that are not locked, while leaving locked entries untouched.
+The asset deployment locks some entries permanently; others stay editable.
+The token metadata page handles both: it lets you add or update editable entries and remove the ones that are not locked, while leaving immutable entries untouched.

 Use this page for the web console workflow.
 Integrations can use the token metadata API, which exposes the same add, update, and remove operations.